In this section:

 • transfers that a liquidator makes as settlement to shareholders when a business is wound up

-If you're not sure whether your transaction is exempt from SDRT, you can contact the HM Revenue & Customs (HMRC) SDRT Helpline.
+If you’re not sure whether your transaction is exempt from SDRT, you can contact the SDRT Helpline.

 Off-market transfers

-You don't need to tell HMRC about exempt off-market transfers.
-However, you'll need to keep all the relevant documents so that if HMRC asks you can demonstrate why SDRT wasn't due.
-HMRC can ask to see proof that the transfer was exempt for up to six years after the transaction date.
+You don’t need to tell HM Revenue and Customs (HMRC) about exempt off-market transfers.
+However, you’ll need to keep all the relevant documents so that if HMRC asks, you can demonstrate why SDRT wasn’t due.
+HMRC can ask to see proof that the transfer was exempt for up to 6 years after the transaction date.

 CREST transfers